jameshfisher/jameshfisher.com/_posts/2016-11-30-c-references.md

 ---
-title: "Where is the C programming language defined?"
+title: Where is the C programming language defined?
+tags:
+  - c
+  - programming
+taggedAt: '2024-03-26'
 ---

 What is "C"?
 Where is C defined?
 Unfortunately, several places.